sweet home Conservation and historical society

 Archiving is the systematic process of organizing, cataloging, and storing evidentiary materials for long-term access and use.
 Archives dedicated to the black experience in Texas serve as invaluable resources for scholars, students, and community members.
 They provide a foundation for ongoing research, educational initiatives, and public programming that celebrates black history and culture.

 Our Art and Southern Black Americana collections include hundreds of artworks, artifacts, documents, and photographs that tell the story of our community's past.
 Explore our online gallery or contact us directly to learn more about our holdings and the stories they tell.
+By making art visible and accessible, we honor the legacy and ongoing contributions of its black residents.

 Our dedicated commitment to researching, documenting, preserving, and archiving evidentiary materials relative to the black experience in Texas is essential for building a more equitable and informed society.
 These efforts ensure that the voices and achievements of Black Texans are recognized, valued, and remembered for generations to come.